Chapter 8. Access Control

 In general, ROLE and USER objects simply control access to schema objects.
 There is the built-in DBA role that allows full access to all possible operations on the database, including the creation of USER and ROLE objects and schemas.
 There are other built-in roles that allow some special operations on the database as a whole.
 Admin users have the DBA role.

 A ROLE has a name, a collection of zero or more other roles, plus some privileges (access rights).
 A USER has a name and a password.
-It similarly has a collection of zero or more roles plus some privileges.
+It also has a collection of zero or more roles plus some privileges.

 USER objects existed in SQL-92, but ROLE objects were introduced in SQL:1999.
 The co-existence of ROLE and USER objects results in complexity.
 With the addition of ROLE objects, there is no rationale, other than legacy support, for granting privileges to USER objects directly.
 It is better to create roles and grant privileges to them, then grant the roles to USER objects.

 The Standard effectively defines a special ROLE, named PUBLIC.
 All authorizations have the PUBLIC role, which cannot be removed from them.
 Therefore, any access right assigned to the PUBLIC role applies to all authorizations in the database.
-For many simple databases, it is adequate to create one or more non-admin user, then assign access rights to the tables and sequences to the PUBLIC role.
+For many simple databases, it is adequate to create one or more non-admin users, then assign access rights to the tables and sequences to the PUBLIC role.

 Access to INFORMATION_SCHEMA views is automatically granted to PUBLIC; therefore these views are accessible to all.
 However, the contents of each view depend on the ROLE or USER (AUTHORIZATION) that is in force while accessing the view.
 This means a user cannot even see the existence of tables and other objects when it has no access rights on those objects.